wish2023/tp/docs/UserGuide.md

 ##### Parameters
 The `view` command requires 1 parameter only.

-* `TASK_ID` refers to the number shown beside the task that the user wants to view in the displayed task list.
+* `TASK-ID` refers to the number shown beside the task that the user wants to view in the displayed task list.
 It must be a non-negative integer.

 ##### Example Usage

 Firstly, use the [list command](#list-tasks-list-or-l) to get the `TASK-ID` of the task to be viewed.
 The following shows the output from ATHENA after entering `view 0`.
-You should expect to see the details of your task with `TASK_ID` of `0`.
+You should expect to see the details of your task with `TASK-ID` of `0`.

 *SCREENSHOT*